YifanLu2001/MYresearch/22-demosaicking-algorithms/README.txt

             1. Run_XXX.m
             *This code shows the algorithm's demosaicing images of a polarized scenario.
             Input:   I0, I45, I90, I135 (4 RGB ground-truth images of the 'woodwall' scenario)
             Output:  10 pairs of images.
-Each pair consists of a polarization parameter's original image and the demosaiced one.
+Each pair consists of a polarization parameter's original image and the demosaiced one;
-            An Excel, recording those 10 pairs of images' PSNRs.
+                     an Excel, recording those 10 pairs of images' PSNRs.

             2. GET_EXCEL.m & run_database.m
             *GET_EXCEL.m: This code can output the PSNRs of more than one scenario's polarization parameters at one time.
 It uses the function 'run_database.m' in the process.
             Input:   120 RGB images (30 scenarios' I0, I45, I90 and I135 ground-truth images, named in a specific order. )
             Output:  An Excel, recording those 30 scenarios' PSNRs, each scenario contains 10 pairs of polarization parameters.